Mohamed-awad/social-media-network/README.md

 this is a simple social media network with django that you can do the following in this website :-

-* create you account then login or logout
+* create your account then login or logout
 * create group
 * post your posts in group that you joined
 * you can leave or join group